-- > Shamanisms of the Americas and Asia,

-- > the Abrahamic religions (Judaism, Christianity, and Islam),

-- > Buddhism, Hinduism, Taoism.
+- Shamanisms of the Americas and Asia, - the Abrahamic religions (Judaism, Christianity, and Islam), - Buddhism, Hinduism, Taoism, - Naturopathy and contemporary Nature spiritualities.

 This course does not purport to be a Medical Humanities course, though perspectives from the medical sciences are most welcome.
-Its main emphasis is rather on non-biomedical healing and healers.
+Its main emphasis is rather on the importance of religions to non-biomedical healing and healers around the world.
 To the extent possible, this course distinguishes local (Floridian) healing traditions (e.g., hydrotherapy) though its primary emphasis is on the most important international traditions, their content and the contexts in which they have developed.